-The iPhone doesn’t support every video format.
+Apple smartphones and tablets support not all video formats.
 Initially, it can only play videos in MP4, MOV, M4V, and AVI, but only if they have been compressed using MJPEG, MPEG-4, or H.264 standards.

-The first thing that will help you is to download a third-party video player.
-We have selected 5 apps that play almost any video format on iPhone, including MP4.
+The first thing that can help you is downloading a third-party video player.
+I have selected five apps that play almost any video format on iPhone, including MP4.
 So let’s take a closer look at each one.

 VLC is generally considered one of the best video players.
-The app supports a large number of video formats, including all the most common file types and codecs.
-Importantly, for Mac and iOS users, VLC also supports AirPlay streaming video and audio.
+The app supports many video formats, including all the most common file types and codecs.
+For Mac and iOS users, VLC also supports AirPlay streaming video and audio.

 VLC is also integrated with Dropbox and other cloud storage services.
-Other nice features such as captions support, multitrack audio, and speed control are also available.
+Other excellent features, such as captions support, multitrack audio, and speed control, are also available.

-KMPlayer is a great app for the iPhone.
+KMPlayer is an excellent app for the iPhone.
 It’s suitable for anyone who wants to stream content in high resolution.
 You can use it to watch 4K, UHD, and FHD videos (if your iPhone model supports it).
 The app can potentially play even 8K content.

 KMPlayer is free to download and use.

-PlayerXtreme Media Player is a widely used video player for the iPhone.
+PlayerXtreme Video Player is a widely used video player for the iPhone.
 It has one of the most extensive feature lists of any video player in the App Store.

 Infuse is another app you should check out.
 It has been available for several years and is considered one of the best video players for the iPhone.
 Thus, it’s a direct competitor to PlayerXtreme Media Player.

-Supported file types include MP4, M4V, MOV, MKV, AVI, WMV, MTS, ISO, VIDEO_TS, FLV, OGM, OGV, ASF, 3GP, DVR-MS, WEBM and WTV.
-You can view locally stored iOS videos, but you can also use Infuse to stream video from external sources.
+Supported file types include MP4, M4V, MOV, MKV, AVI, WMV, MTS, ISO, VIDEO_TS, FLV, OGM, OGV, ASF, 3GP, DVR-MS, WebM, and WTV.
+You can view locally stored iOS videos, but you can also use Infuse to stream videos from external sources.

 Infuse has AirPlay and Google Cast integration, free captions and video chapters support, multiple audio tracks, and non-stop playback.

 For example, as well as VLC, GPlayer has a Wi-Fi download function.
-It allows you to transfer video files between your PC and device over Wi-Fi so that you can watch them when you are not connected to the Internet.
+It allows you to transfer video files between your PC and device over Wi-Fi to watch them when you’re not connected to the Internet.
 Especially for Windows users, this is one of the best ways to transfer video files from PC to iPhone.

-Other important features include AirPlay support, gesture support, and iTunes integration.
-File types such as AVI, WMV, RMVB, ASF, H264, MKV, TS, and M2TS can be played in the application.
+Other essential features include AirPlay support, gesture support, and iTunes integration.
+You can play file types such as AVI, WMV, RMVB, ASF, H264, MKV, TS, and M2TS in the app.

-If you prefer to watch the video in the native app, you have to convert it to the right codec, such as H.264.
+If you prefer to watch the video in the native app, you can convert it to the correct codec, such as H.264.
 However, here you will need the help of the PC or laptop.

-In this case, we would recommend using the Any Video Converter (AVC).
-This program is free and very popular among iPhone users.
-In just a few clicks you can get the result you want:
+In this case, I recommend using the Any Video Converter (AVC).
+This program is free and easy to use.
+In just a few clicks, you can get the result you want:

-- Download and install Any Video Converter on your computer.
+- Download and install Any Video Converter on your PC.

-Next, using iTunes you can easily copy your video file to your iPhone using iTunes.
+Next, you can easily copy your video file to your iPhone using iTunes.
 Alternatively, you can send it using messengers like Telegram Desktop.